szymonmichalski/starid-1/docs/index.md

 *13.5.2017*

-introducing regularization so the networks build simpler models, reflecting more common patterns. picturing the network as a set of weight vectors, regularization prefers smaller weights. dropout and weight decay introduced.
+introducing regularization so the networks build simpler models, reflecting more common patterns. picturing the network as a set of weight vectors, regularization prefers smaller weights. weight decay and dropout implemented.

 *6.5.2017*